rocky-linux/documentation/en/rocky/8/guides/cloud_server_using_nextcloud.md

 Now cross your fingers and click "Finish Setup".

 The browser window will refresh for a bit and then usually not reload the site.
 Enter your URL in the browser window again and you should be confronted with the default first pages.
-Your administrative user is already (or should be) logged in at this point.
+Your administrative user is already (or should be) logged in at this point, and there are several informational pages designed to get you up to speed.

-There are several informational pages that you can click right-arrow thru.
 The "Dashboard" is what users will see when they first login.
 The administrative user can now create other users, install other applications and many other tasks.

 The "Nextcloud Manual.pdf" is the user manual, so that users can get familiar with what is available.
 The administrative user should read through or at least scan the high points of the admin manual [On the Nextcloud web site](https://docs.nextcloud.com/server/21/admin_manual/)